Alex13832/algo/doc/algo_geometry.md

   Grid grid{points};
   auto de_tri = grid.DelaunayTriangulation();
 ```
-Makes a Delaunay triangulation of the input points.
+Makes a Delaunay triangulation of the input points. `DelaunayTriangulation` returns the
+edges of the triangulation.

 ### Examples